Building momentum for 2022

 But technology gives us the opportunity to flip the script.
 A global shortage of truckers can be solved with the introduction of a new type of work alongside traditional long-haul trucking: remote operation.

-With our demonstration of the remote operation technology at the Goodwood Festival of Speed earlier this year, we gave attendees in England the chance to oversee and operate an Einride Pod in Sweden in real time, from over 1,200 kilometers away.
+With our demonstration of the remote operation technology at the Goodwood Festival of Speed earlier this year, we gave attendees in England the chance to oversee and operate Einride's autonomous vehicle in Sweden in real time, from over 1,200 kilometers away.

-We also introduced the world’s first Einride Pod Operator, Tiffany.
+We also introduced the world’s first remote operator, Tiffany.
 Her expertise in the freight industry and her excitement to develop this profession will help us craft trucking’s newest career path, and get us well on our way to creating 2,000 new jobs in the U.S. in the first five years of operation.

 The potential of technology to transform the way we work is nearly limitless, we just need the courage to embrace it.